-The Pacific coast population of the Western Snowy Plover (Charadrius alexandrinus nivosus), a migratory shorebird, has undergone a dramatic decrease in recent decades largely due to habitat loss, human disturbance and predation.
+The Pacific coast population of the Western Snowy Plover (Charadrius nivosus nivosus), a migratory shorebird, has undergone a dramatic decrease in recent decades largely due to habitat loss, human disturbance and predation.
 The plover has been listed as threatened under provisions of the Endangered Species Act.

 The Pacific coast population breeds primarily on coastal beaches from Washington to Baja, California often nesting in flat, open sandy areas just in front of coastal foredunes.
 Breeding occurs from March to September.
 Plover nests consist of small, shallow scrapes, often lined with beach debris.
 Parents incubate the nest for up to four weeks.
-The plover chicks are percocial, leaving the nest withing hours of hatching, and following the parents to suitable feeding areas.
+The plover chicks are precocial, leaving the nest within hours of hatching, and following the parents to suitable feeding areas.
 The parents, primarily the male, will rear the brood until they fledge, approximately four weeks.

 Available breeding habitat and nesting success have been significantly reduced due to increased human activity (modification or curtailment of available habitat), beach erosion, and the introduction of exotic plant and animal species such as European beachgrass (Ammophila arenaria) and the Eastern red fox.
 In addition, the breeding season coincides with the greatest recreational use of beaches.
 Beach visitors can also leave behind garbage that may attract other opportunistic predators such as the striped skunk or American crow.

 Plovers blend in well with the beach sand.
-The nests are shallow scrapes with well camoflauged eggs (left) The birds themselves also blend in well with the environment (right).
+The nests are shallow scrapes with well camouflaged eggs (left) The birds themselves also blend in well with the environment (right).

-A State Park employee performing plover management.
+A State Park employee monitoring snowy plover breeding activity.

-Predators, like the introduced Eastern red foxes shown above, pose another threat to plovers.
+Predators, like the American Crow shown above, pose another threat to plovers.